Memory-Dominated Quantum Criticality as a Universal Route to High-Temperature Superconductivity: Appendix A: Relaxation-rate spectra as the fundamental dynamical basis of collective dynamics

-\emph{(II) Liouvillian formulation (closed, open, and non-Markovian dynamics):} A conceptually complete formulation of nonequilibrium quantum dynamics is given in terms of the density matrix $\hat{\varrho}(t)$ and its dynamical generator.
+A conceptually complete formulation of nonequilibrium quantum dynamics is given in terms of the density matrix $\hat{\varrho}(t)$ and its dynamical generator.
 For a closed system, $\hat{\varrho}(t)$ evolves by the von~Neumann equation,

 where $\mathcal L_H$ is the Hamiltonian Liouvillian superoperator.
 If $H|n\rangle=E_n|n\rangle$, then the operator basis $|n\rangle\langle m|$ diagonalizes $\mathcal L_H$:

 so the Liouvillian eigenvalues are